Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_catalog_relnotes.md

 The following new features and enhancements are available in this update:

-* The creation or edit of an asset with the WebUI Group Resources step allows for the selection of multiple API Service versions.
+* The creation or edit of an asset allows for the selection of multiple API Service versions.
-* The Asset and Product details page of the WebUI have an 'Access Rights' tab to visualize only the teams which the item is shared with.
+* An 'Access Rights' tab has been added to the asset details screen to show the teams which the asset is shared with.
-* The Asset details page of the WebUI have an 'Products' tab to visualize Products consuming the asset version.
+* A 'Products' tab has been added to the asset details screen to show the all products that contains the asset.

 ## Fixed issues